FatManWalking/plennarylitics/README.md

 accountability in government, and ultimately empower citizens to engage more actively in the democratic process.

-# Motivation

-The motivation behind creating Plennarilytics was to provide people with a tool to easily analyze the parliamentary protocols of the German Bundestag.
-As a democracy, it's crucial for citizens to have access to information about what their elected representatives are doing on their behalf.
-However, understanding and analyzing parliamentary protocols can be a daunting task for many people.
-Plennarilytics aims to simplify this process by providing an easy-to-use platform where users can access and analyze this information in a clear and concise way.
-By providing this service, we hope to promote transparency and accountability in government, and ultimately empower citizens to engage more actively in the democratic process.

 # How to use this project

 1. Clone the repository and navigate to the created folder